 The significance of the AC and BC letter prefixes to the numbers on the other reported examples is unclear.
 The A and B letters may well relate to the version involved, since AC 027 is an early example with radial head fins and a left-hand exhaust orientation, while BC 063 is a later model having parallel head fins and a right-hand exhaust orientation.
-BC 185 has parallel head fins, but has a left-hand stack orientation.
+BC 172 and BC 185 both have parallel head fins along with left-hand stack orientations.
 It would appear that the numbering sequence for the BC engines started at BC 001 and included at least 185 similarly-numbered examples.
 It also appears that stack orientation was a purchaser's option which didn't affect the serial numbering system.

 More problematically, where does this leave un-prefixed engine number 754, which also has parallel head fins and a right-hand exhaust??
 Only the reporting of additional serial numbers would help us to resolve this conundrum.
 It should be noted that the Bartelt replicas all have B-prefixed numbers in a Bxx pattern and only go up to engine number B50, making them readily distinguishable from the originals.
+Any un-numbered engines are likely Don Sohn replicas.
 Buyer beware!!